 Being signed twice and it resulting in an undesired end, finding his strength to keep going and fight through personal hardships, Lenny is nothing short of the superhero he proclaims to be.
-But the wind changed when he joined the reformatted R&B group Blackstreet, led by the New Jack Swing creator, Teddy Riley.
+But the wind changed when he joined the reformatted R&B group, Blackstreet, led by New Jack Swing creator, Teddy Riley.
 Those five years amongst greats graced him the opportunity to harness that power.
 This experience opened Lenny’s eyes to “tour life” and gave him legendary training to detail his own artistry.
 Always giving that old school showmanship that is timeless entertainment.
-That showmanship is what has kept Lenny Harold on the radar of many music lovers.
+That showmanship is what has kept Lenny on the radar of many music lovers.
 From his winning tenure on Showtime at The Apollo [under old moniker Chanj] to his ovation grabbing tributes to Patti Labelle and Berry Gordy in the years following.
-Lenny’s striking tenor range mixed with smooth vibrato has even turned many of today’s industry heavyweights into mere fans from the likes of Marsha Ambrosius to Jamie Foxx.
+Lenny’s striking tenor range, tone, and smooth vibrato has even turned many of today’s industry heavyweights into mere fans from the likes of Marsha Ambrosius to Jamie Foxx.

-Two years later, while with Blackstreet, Lenny would then begin a new journey of reinvention, with a project entitled, “New Testament: Mountain High,” first of a trilogy of projects to come.
-This musical sharing would begin to truly solidify the seriousness of his artistry and provide witness to his power, his voice, and a journey of understanding what we all crave, love.
+Two years later, while with Blackstreet, he would begin a new journey of self-creation, with the 2016 EP release entitled, “New Testament: Mountain High.”
+The first of a trilogy of projects to come.
+This musical sharing would solidify a clearer picture of his artistry and provide witness to his power, his voice, and a journey of understanding what we all crave, love.
 That “love," would then be the core of his art.
 Providing the driving force of his creativity.

 As with most artists, a chance at personal success is always looming.
-Inspired by the experience of touring the world, finding his own fandom in places like Japan, Nigeria, London, and Germany, and sharing the stage with R&B greats, as a member of Blackstreet, Lenny felt the need to leave the group, after five years, to explore his solo career with full focus.
+Needing his own voice to be heard without justification, Lenny felt the need to leave the group, after five years, to explore his solo career with a new focus.

 The Album COSMIC is available on all digital platforms.